coyac/READMEs/discover-meteor.md

 Tutorials

 - [Create your first meteor app](https://www.meteor.com/tutorials/blaze/creating-an-app)
-- [An app made with meteor](https://tmc-011-demo.meteor.com/) - This app allows you order a pizza in a few minutes and you can also customize your own pizza.
+- [An app made with meteor](https://tmc-011-demo.meteor.com/) - This app allows you to order a pizza in a few minutes, and you can also customize your own pizza.
 Here is a [tutorial for the Pizza app](https://themeteorchef.com/recipes/building-complex-forms/).
 - [The Meteor Chef - In-depth tutorials that help you implement functionality in your Meteor application](https://themeteorchef.com/)

 Books